-Capital expenditure for the year was \$22.1 million; \$36.5 million lower than full year budget.
-The underspend was mainly due to the delay in applying for resource consent as a result of a longer than expected project consultation process for the Pile Mooring Redevelopment at Westhaven (\$18 million) and the Westhaven Marine Village Stage 1 project (\$11.3 million) which has been under Board review and a new scaled down version is now being designed.
+The capital expenditure for the year was \$22.1 million; \$36.5 million lower than full year budget.
+The underspend was mainly due to the delay in applying for resource consent as result of longer than expected project consultation process for the Pile Mooring Redevelopment at Westhaven (\$18.0 million) and the Westhaven Marine Village Stage 1 project (\$11.3 million) which has been under Board review and a new scaled down version is now being designed.
 The remaining budgets of both projects have been deferred to the 2016-17 financial year.